Homeland Viny Products

-Yes.
-We recommend metal stiffeners in the bottom rail (and midrail, if applicable) of the fence panel.
-The stiffener provides long-term support to prevent sagging.
 Make sure all metal stiffeners are in the correct orientation (generally, as an upside-down “U” shape).

 - The pickets in my privacy fence are bowing outward slightly.
 Is this normal?

 Yes.
 The privacy fence T & G boards can bow slightly toward the sunny orientation due to thermal expansion.
 The effect is usually slight, and should reverse itself as the product temperature lowers in the evening.
 We recommend using “U-channel” trim pieces where the T & G boards meet the post.
 The trim will provide a finished look, and restrain the bowing effect caused by sunlight.
 Midrail must be used to reduce T&G bowing, especially on dark colors.

 - Can heat sources affect my vinyl fence?